Harmonics

 What is a harmonic chart?

-A harmonic chart is a mathematical transformation of your natal chart that makes hidden aspect patterns visible as conjunctions.
-Every planetary position is multiplied by an integer — the harmonic number — and reduced modulo 360°.
+A harmonic chart is a mathematical transformation of your natal chart that makes a selected aspect family easier to inspect as conjunctions.
+Every planetary position is multiplied by an integer, the harmonic number, and reduced modulo 360°.
 Two planets 72° apart (a quintile) appear conjunct in the 5th harmonic chart; two planets 51° apart (a septile) appear conjunct in the 7th.

 John Addey and wave theory